jlvcm/ICantBelieveItsNotValeronoi/README.md

 ## Configuration

-To configure *I can't believe it's not Valetudo*, create a file called `config.json` in the working directory.
+To configure *I can't believe it's not Valeronoi*, create a file called `config.json` in the `app` inside the working directory.
 You can also run `npm start` to automatically create a default configuration file.

-If you are running in docker, map the configuration file to `/app/config.json` .
+If you are running in docker, map the configuration file to `/app/config/config.json` .

 ## Integration with FHEM, ioBroker, openHAB etc